Measure for Measure: Tailoring Everyday Justice

 Our Public Understanding of Law Survey (PULS) Volume 1 found that where legal need existed, 78% went unmet, even when Victorians used legal services.
 The data shows a mismatch between what people need and the services they are getting.
 The PULS findings point to the mixture of policy and practice responses needed to improve access to justice.
 One size does not fit all.
 Different causes and consequences of problems and unmet legal need call for multiple and varied solutions.
 PULS Volume 2 further explores these issues through investigating people's legal capabilities, and emphasises how considering capability is key to a better, more tailored fit of legal services and support.

-Our research project, Measure for Measure, aims to identify and understand the varied solutions from across Victoria that are seen to be helping people meet their legal needs.
+The Measure for Measure research project aims to identify and understand the varied solutions from across Victoria that are seen to be helping people meet their legal needs.

 Project aims